bendqh1/javascript/event_listening/works_from_console_but_not_from_usm.md

 // @run-at      document-start
 ```

-It might fail if the DOM isn’t loaded at document-start, so consider switching to document-end if you notice issues.
+It might fail if the DOM isn’t loaded at `document-start`, so consider switching to `document-end` if you notice issues.